 (C) DME.

-(44) PA--Physician Assistant.
-A person who is licensed as a physician assistant in accordance with Texas Occupations Code, Chapter 204.
+(49) PA--Physician assistant .
+An individual who is licensed as a physician assistant in accordance with Texas Occupations Code Chapter 204.

-(45) PASRR--Preadmission screening and resident review.
+(50) PASRR--Preadmission screening and resident review.
+A federal requirement in 42 CFR Part 483, Subpart C that requires states to prescreen all individuals seeking admission to a Medicaid-certified NF for ID, DD, and MI.

+(51) PCRP--Person-centered recovery plan.
+For a resident with MI, the PCRP identifies the services and supports that are needed to:

+(A) meet the resident with MI’s needs;

+(B) achieve the desired outcomes; and

+(C) maximize the resident with MI’s ability to live successfully in the most integrated setting possible.

-(46) PE--PASRR level II evaluation.
+(52) PE--PASRR level II evaluation.
 A face-to-face evaluation:

-(A) of an individual seeking admission to a nursing facility who is suspected of having MI, ID, or DD; and
+(A) of an individual seeking admission to a NF who is suspected of having MI, ID, or DD; and

-(B) performed by a LIDDA, LHMA, or LBHA to determine if the individual has MI, ID, or DD and, if so, to:
+(B) performed by a LIDDA, LMHA , or LBHA to determine if the individual has MI, ID, or DD and, if so, to:

-(i) assess the individual's need for care in a nursing facility;
+(i) assess the individual's need for care in a NF ;

 (ii) assess the individual's need for specialized services; and